typelevel/Laika/docs/migration-guide-0.12.md

 ### Directive Syntax

 * The separators for the attribute and body sections have changed
-* HOCON syntax is now used for attributes
+* HOCON syntax is now used for named attributes between curly braces or a plain string for an unnamed attribute in parenthesis
 * The old syntax is still supported, but will be removed at some point before the 1.0 release

 Before